machinekoder/Machinekit-FDM-Standard/GCode.md

 Play beep sound, use to notify important events like the end of printing.
 The S parameter is optional and may not be supported by all electronics that implement the buzzer.

-### [M306](./subroutines/m306.ngc): Set home offset calculated from toolhead position
-Example: `M306 Z0`

-The values specified are added to the calculated end stop position when the axes are referenced.
-The calculated value is derived from the distance of the toolhead from the current axis zero point.

-The user would typically place the toolhead at the zero point of the axis and issue the M306 command.

 ### [M400](./subroutines/m400.ngc): Wait for current moves to finish
 Example: `M400`